ezakto/statiq/README.md

     </ul>

 The context of the `index[folder]` variable items is set to the local hash of that file with the plus `path` variable that points to the item file relatively from the current file.
 This is great for navigable indexes.
+Files prefixed with `_` won't be included in the index.